List of ISO 27002 2022 Controls : What changed in 2022

 How to select and Implement ISO 27002 controls?

-The organization’s risk profile, compliance considerations and keeping aligned with ISO 27002 control objectives should be the rationale when selecting and implementing ISO 27002 controls.
+The specifics would vary depending upon the organization’s risk profile,and compliance considerations, and keeping aligned with ISO 27002 control objectives should be the rationale when selecting and implementing ISO 27002 controls.
 You may add, enhance, exclude, or consolidate controls addressing similar concerns.

 Here are the five steps that can help you evaluate the right controls and implement them: